Earl of Durham

 Several other members of the Lambton family have also gained distinction.
 Both the first Earl's father, William Henry Lambton (1764–1797), and grandfather, Major-General John Lambton (1710–1794), as well as his great-uncle Henry Lambton (1697–1761), represented the City of Durham in Parliament.
 The Hon.
 Sir Hedworth Lambton (1856–1929) (who assumed the surname of Meux in lieu of Lambton), third son of the second Earl, was an Admiral of the Fleet.
 The Hon.
 Charles Lambton (1857–1949), fourth son of the second Earl, was a Brigadier-General in the Army.
 The Hon.
 George Lambton (1860–1945), fifth son of the second Earl, was a thoroughbred racehorse trainer who trained two Epsom Derby winners.
 The Hon.
 Sir William Lambton (1863–1936), sixth son of the second Earl, was a Major-General in the Army.

 The ancestral seats of the Lambton family are Lambton Castle, near Chester-le-Street, County Durham, and Fenton Estate, near Wooler, Northumberland.
 The latter, about 2000 acre, was put up for sale in 2015 with a guide price of £10 million.

 The first earl was the inventor of Dominion Status throughout the British Empire, leading to the creation of the Commonwealth of Nations.
-Canada's official name was the Dominion of Canada, although it is now simply Canada.
+Canada's title was the 'Dominion of Canada', discontinued in the 20th century, and now simply Canada.
 The Regional Municipality of Durham and Lambton County, both in the Canadian province of Ontario, are named after Lord Durham.